Antipsychotic Prescribing

 Phenothiazines

-The following are pharmacokinetics of phenothiazines (7):
+The following are the pharmacokinetics of phenothiazines (7):

 Group: Nitrogen and sulfur-containing heterocyclic compounds

-Uses: Treatment of schizophrenia, bipolar disorders, control nausea and vomiting, and other psychotic disorders with delusional manifestations.
+Uses: Treatment of schizophrenia, bipolar disorders, control of nausea and vomiting, and other psychotic disorders with delusional manifestations.

 Examples of phenothiazines (10):